PolpOnline/monitor/README.md

 ## Installation and usage

 Use [Nixpacks](https://nixpacks.com/docs/getting-started)
-to build the frontend and backend images and run them with Docker
+to build the frontend and backend images and run them with Docker.

 Note that the project requires configuration in `.env` files, see the example files in the `src/backend` and `src/frontend` directories.